directus/directus/docs/app/content-items.md

 ::: warning Requires Configuration

-Archiving is only available if an Archive Field has been configured within the Collection's data model settings.
+Requires an archive Field to be configured within the Collection's data model settings.

 :::